Regressive Tax

 They also provide a stable source of revenue for the government since they do not depend on economic fluctuations or tax evasion.
 However, they reduce the disposable income and purchasing power of poorer families.

 This may affect their living standards and consumption patterns.
-They also create disincentives for saving and investing because they lower the after-tax return on capital.
-They may also negatively affect social welfare and economic growth because they increase wealth disparity.
+It also creates disincentives for saving and investing because it lowers the after-tax return on capital.
+It may also negatively affect social welfare and economic growth because it increases wealth disparity.

 Regressive taxes are often contrasted with progressive taxes and proportional taxes.
-Progressive taxes are taxes that increase with the increase in income.
-Wealthier families pay a greater tax rate than their poorer counterparts in this format.
+Progressive taxes increase with income.
+In this format, wealthier families pay a greater tax rate than their poorer counterparts.

 Proportional taxes apply the same percentage of tax to all income levels.
 In this structure, everyone pays the same proportion of their income in tax.